gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

-# Rendering fast 3D graphics on Apple Vision with the Metal API
+# Rendering 3D graphics on Apple Vision with the Metal API

 1. Introduction
 2. Metal API